-In the Swedana Therapy, sweat is produced with or without use of fire.
-Fomentation therapy is either applied to entire body or to a particular area.
-It is classified into wet or dry fomentation, with the intensity of fomentation being mild, moderate or strong.
+In Swedana Therapy, sweat is produced with or without the use of fire.
+Fomentation therapy is either applied to the entire body or to a particular area.
+It is classified into wet or dry fomentation, with the intensity of fomentation being mild, moderate, or strong.

 Methods of Swedana Therapy:

 Sankara Application – It includes the application of hot herbal bolus to a clothed or unclothed patient.
 The bolus is used for fomenting or massaging the body.
 After several rounds of the bolus, the cloth is unwrapped and the paste is rubbed all over.
 The process ends with a warm water bath, followed by rest at room temperature.

 Prasthara – The patient is made to lie on a bed of leaves of Ricinus Communis, and corn, Calotropis gigantean, pulse, ginger, pippali, maricha, ghee, paayasa and krushara are also added.
 The patient is covered with silk or wool blankets.

 Nadi – Nadi or medicated steam is directed through a hose or tube (nadi) to the entire body or to specific areas of the body.